grantcarthew/start-prototype/docs/design/design-records/dr-021-github-version-check.md

 ## Decision

-Check GitHub Releases API for latest CLI version on every execution of `start doctor` and `start update`, with no caching.
+Check GitHub Releases API for latest CLI version on every execution of `start doctor` and `start assets update`, with no caching.

 ## API Endpoint